Richard Lenski: E. coli experiment

 Since the experiment's inception, Lenski and his colleagues have reported a wide array of genetic changes; some evolutionary adaptations have occurred in all 12 populations, while others have only appeared in one or a few populations.
 One particularly striking adaptation was the evolution of a strain of E. coli that was able to use citrate as a carbon source in an aerobic environment.
+A defining characteristic of E. coli is its inability to use citrate as an energy source under oxic conditions.

 Avida simulation

-Richard Lenski, Charles Ofria, et al. at Michigan State University developed an artificial life computer program with the ability to detail the evolution of complex systems.
-The system uses values set to determine random mutations and allows for the effect of natural selection to conserve beneficial traits.
-The program was dubbed Avida and starts with an artificial petri dish where organisms reproduce and perform mathematical calculations to acquire rewards of more computer time for replication.
-The program randomly adds mutations to copies of the artificial organisms to allow for natural selection.
-As the artificial life reproduced, different lines adapted and evolved depending on their set environments.
-The beneficial side to the program is that it parallels that of real life at rapid speeds.
+Richard Lenski has collaborated with Charles Ofria, Chris Adami, and others on research using an artificial life computer program that allows detailed analyses on the evolution of complex systems.
+The system allows the user to set the rate of random mutations, while natural selection acts within a virtual world promotes those mutations that provide beneficial traits (and selects against deleterious mutations).
+The program was dubbed Avida and starts with an artificial petri dish where organisms reproduce and perform mathematical calculations to acquire rewards in the form of increased computer time for replication.
+The program randomly adds mutations to copies of the artificial organisms, which are then subject to natural selection.
+As the artificial life reproduces, different lines adapt and evolve depending on their environments.
+The program aims to parallel the evolution of biological life in a highly abstracted form and at a much faster speed.

 Media

 In August 2013, having been inspired by a presentation by Titus Brown on the role of social media in science, Lenski began blogging at Telliamed Revisited and tweeting as @RELenski.

 Lenski's research has received considerable attention, including lengthy discussion in Carl Zimmer's book on E. coli, Microcosm, and in Richard Dawkins' book on the evidence for evolution, The Greatest Show on Earth.
 Included in Dawkins' discussion was a description of the dialog Lenski had in 2008 with Andrew Schlafly, creator of Conservapedia, which Schlafly initiated as a reaction to reports of Lenski's description of the evolution of aerobic citrate usage in one of the long-term evolution experiment populations.
 These same findings were later cited by the creationist Ken Ham in a debate over evolution with Bill Nye.
 Lenski strongly criticized Ham's citation of his work and the conclusions Ham drew from it.

+In 2021, Lenski was interviewed about the long-term evolution experiment by Derek Muller for a Veritasium video, which has been viewed over 6 million times.